A PICK-UP FOR THE PEOPLE (some text hidden)

 SsangYong's Q200-series Musso aims to shake up the pick-up segment.
-Jonathan Crouch takes a look.
+Jonathan Crouch takes a look at the revised version.

 SsangYong's Musso pick-up aims to redefine the value proposition for customers in this segment and provide them with rugged but car-like transport.
 It's the only model in the sector tough enough to offer a seven year warranty and its combined payload and towing capacity is unmatched in the class.
-If you're buying in this sector, you probably won't have been considering one of these.
+Now it's been further improved with the addition of a long wheelbase 'Long-bed' 'Rhino' variant at the top of the range.
+If you're buying in this sector, you probably won't have been considering a Musso.
 Perhaps you should.

 Backgroundword count: 147

 What do you want when buying a pick-up?
 Probably things like rugged practicality, load capacity, towing strength, reliability and cab space.
 Here's a contender you probably haven't considered that claims to be class-leading in many of these areas at the same time as being one of the most affordable pick-ups in its class to buy.
 This is the SsangYong Musso.
 Some background might be useful at this point.
 After all, since SsangYong pick-ups haven't so far made much headway in our market, you probably don't know much about them.
 The Korean brand's most recent pick-up design was the one launched as the 'Korando Sports' back in 2012, then updated and re-branded with 'Musso' badging in 2016.
 This new-era 'Q200'-series Musso model is very different from that, sharing all its engineering with the third generation version of SsangYong's Rexton luxury SUV that was launched here in Autumn 2017.